-(2) For the proper enforcement of the above the wireless telegraph office or offices of such ships will be sealed up while in harbour by the Customs or other officer to whom this responsibility has been assigned.
-During the stay of the vessel in harbour access to the wireless telegraphy office(s) will only be allowed under the following condition: If the vessel is remaining in harbour for some time so that it is necessary for the wireless staff to have access to the office(s) in order to attend to the batteries, &c., the master of the merchant vessel will be responsible for warning the Customs officers who may arrange for the breaking of the seals.
+(2) For the proper enforcement of the above, the wireless telegraph office or offices of such ships while in harbour will be sealed by the Customs or other officer to whom this responsibility has been assigned.
+During the stay of the vessel in harbour access to the wireless telegraph office(s) will only be allowed under the following condition: If the vessel is remaining in harbour for such a period that it is necessary for the wireless staff to have access to the office(s) in order to attend to the batteries, &c., the master of the merchant vessel will be responsible for warning the Customs officers who may arrange for the breaking of the seals.
 The master will be held responsible that no messages are transmitted while the office(s) is (are) open, and should state for how long access is required in order that the Customs officers may afterward go on board and reseal the office(s).